syncfusion-content/wpf-docs/wpf/Ribbon/RibbonSplitButton.md

 {% endtabs %}

-You can add Items to SplitButton by create instance of `DropDownMenuItem` and add it to SplitButton.
+Create instance of `DropDownMenuItem` and add it to SplitButton in code behind.

 {% tabs %}